Paul Walker (Arctic explorer)

-Paul Walker is an Arctic explorer and Polar Guide.
-He was born in Shrewsbury, England on 09 March 1966.
-He achieved a B.Ed Honours degree in Outdoor Education and Mathematics and has organised more than 250 arctic expeditions to Spitsbergen (Svalbard), Baffin Island (Canada), Iceland and Greenland over 32 years.
+Paul Walker is an Arctic explorer and Polar Guide born in Shrewsbury, England.
+He achieved a B.Ed Honours degree in Outdoor Education and Mathematics and has organised more than 250 arctic expeditions to Spitsbergen (Svalbard), Baffin Island (Canada), Iceland and Greenland over 30+ years.
 In 2006 he led an 8 man team to make the first and only winter ascent of Gunnbjørnsfjeld, the highest mountain in the Arctic Circle.
-Paul is married and has three children.